n400peanuts/M2-maskedprimingBilinguals/readMe.txt

 both available on basecamp.
 -------------------------------------------------------------------------------------------------------------------
 This repo contains:
-In data: all the ppts ".txt" files devided in ITA and ENG, as they came out from python.
+In data/raw data: all the ppts ".txt" files devided in ITA and ENG, as they came out from python.
-In data: a masterFile containing all pre-processed ppts data, see preProcessing.R located in the main folder for details In stimoli: rotations complete of all parameters, useful to pre-process data.
+In data/analysi: pre-processing.R and analysis files
-In the main folder: bilingualDiagnostics.R, this file runs Diagnostics.Rfunction of Davide Crepaldi In the main folder: analysis.R & preProcessing.R, self-explicative To directly run the analysis, upload the masterFile in data folder, then run the bilingualDiagnostics.R.
+In stimoli: rotations complete of all parameters, useful to pre-process data.
-In this way you create dataAcc and dataRt wich are used in analysis.R
+To directly run the analysis, run the preProcessing.R file and then the analysis.R file.

 Eva